DearCaat/IOPLIN/README.md

 # IOPLIN
-The project is the implementation of IOPLIN based on Keras.
+This repo is the official implementation of ["Iteratively Optimized Patch Label Inference Network for Automatic Pavement Disease Detection"]([https://arxiv.org/abs/2005.13298](https://ieeexplore.ieee.org/abstract/document/9447759)) based on Keras, and IOPLIN has published in: [IEEE Transactions on Intelligent Transportation Systems](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=6979).
 The source code is placed at [/ioplin](https://github.com/DearCaat/ioplin/tree/main/ioplin), the script is placed at [/script](https://github.com/DearCaat/ioplin/tree/main/script), and the required mini dataset should place at [/miniset](https://github.com/DearCaat/ioplin/tree/main/miniset).

 For more details of IOPLIN, please refer to the paper "An Iteratively Optimized Patch Label Inference Network for Automatic Pavement Disease Detection".
 You can find the paper in https://arxiv.org/pdf/2005.13298.